Classical Studies Departmental Diversity Plan

 The department maintains an active profile in the broader community in a number of ways: a strong lecture series that normally brings seven to eight speakers per year to campus for lectures that are open to the general public; participation in conferences and other outreach activities that bring our faculty and students in contact with potential W&M students and their teachers; use of our website and social media outlets to advertise the activities of the department; and maintaining contact with our alumni/ae through mailings, newsletters, and events such as our homecoming reception.
 All of these efforts present opportunities that we will avail ourselves of to enhance diversity:

-- For our lecture series, we will continue to seek out speakers who represent diversity in their own persons and in the topics they address (see Appendix 1).
-For instance, we have been working with the committees planning for the upcoming anniversary celebrations of African-American and women students at the College to coordinate our lecture offerings with those observances, and we will seek out similar opportunities in the future.
+- For our lecture series, we will continue to seek out speakers who represent diversity in their own persons and in the topics they address (see "Lectures" tab).
+For instance, we worked with the committees planning for the recent anniversary celebrations of African-American students in residence, women students at the College, and Asian, Pacific Islander, and Middle Eastern students in residence, to coordinate our lecture offerings with those observances, and we will seek out similar opportunities in the future.

 - As mentioned above, we will pursue outreach activities targeted to populations of potential students that are underrepresented at the College.